onshape-public/apikey/Node/README.md

 # uploadBlob

 This uploadBlob.js sample app creates a new blob element from a given file.
+It demonstrates a multi-part file upload.
 (Requires OAuth2Write)

 ### Usage: